 To begin with, all non-veg recipes.
-Yes, the non-veg items & the curry powder goes hand-in-hand.
+Yes, the non-veg items & the curry powder go hand-in-hand.
 The strong spices in this curry powder do a fantastic job.
 They not only enrich the taste but also tender the meat & poultry pieces.

 Let’s go through the ingredient list.

-Madras Curry Powder Ingredient List
+What We’ll Add To Madras Curry Powder

 The dry fenugreek seeds are bitter.
 Therefore, to reduce the bitterness, they are the first to go in the hot pan.
-Roasting them reduces the bitter taste & give depth of flavour.
-Another key point is these seeds are stapled Indian spices heavily used in Indian cooking.
+Roasting them reduces the bitter taste & gives depth of flavour.
+Another key point is these seeds are stapled with Indian spices heavily used in Indian cooking.
 Thus, do not substitute it.

 There is a lot of variety in mustard seeds.
 However, we will specifically use black mustard seeds in our madras curry powder.
 It is essential to realize that mustard seeds have a strong, pungent flavour.
 That’s the reason why we will toast it.
 Typically, we do this in the tempering process by frying them in hot oil.
 So, either way, it helps us reduce the solid peppery taste.

-Jeera, aka cumin, is a versatile spice with a variety of usage.
+Jeera, aka cumin, is a versatile spice with a variety of uses.
 The taste profile of cumin is rich.
 Not only this, but when cumin is mixed with other spices, it elevates the flavour.
 For this reason, roasted cumin seeds are crushed & used as sprinklers.

 Coriander seeds have a subtle sweet & sour taste profile.
 As a result, it is used in both sweet & savoury recipes.
 Roasted coriander seeds provide a smoky aroma.
 That’s the reason why it is substantially used in both vegan & non-veg recipes.
 On the positive side, we have also integrated coriander seeds into our curry powder.